yast/yast.github.io/_posts/2020-03-19-highlights-of-yast-development-sprint-95.md

 up-to-date list of possibly relevant packages per technology, and improvements in the source code organization and the automated tests.

-## Reporting Conflicting Storage Attributes in AutoYaST Profiles
+## Reporting Conflicting Storage Attributes in AutoYaST Profiles {#autoyast-conflicting-attrs}

 If you are an AutoYaST user, you undoubtely know that it is often too quiet and offers little information about inconsistencies or potential problems in the